Tick…Tick…Tick…

 Over all the job has been pretty cool.
 I spent most of my time learning about explosive devices and how to disarm them.
 When we are out in the field, we wear these Michelin Man suites and stop things from going BOOM.
 I’m actually considered the best in my unit at this job.
 It is probably why I got called to disarm this bomb.
 Sometimes being the best isn’t a good thing.
 Right now, is a perfect example.

 I’m currently lying on my side in a tunnel under the main hangar at Bagram Air Force Base.
 It must have taken the Taliban months to dig this, and they only found it by accident, just a couple of hours ago.
 The call went out to get the bomb squad on sight ASAP.
 That was over an hour and a half ago, and we only arrived on site within the last fifteen minutes.
 You’ve got to love inter-branch communication.
 I can only assume the bomb is here because the President is scheduled to land in approximately ten minutes.
 Right now, he’s flying in circles waiting for the all clear and I’m in this cramped hole with a bomb the size of a Volkswagen Bug.
-What did I do to karma to deserve this?
+The timer attached to the detonator shows I have exactly sixty seconds before the airfield and I get blown to bits.
+What did I do to deserve this, karma?

 Tick… Tick… Tick…